bentormey/bitcoin/metcalfe.md

 Therefore any valuation model has to look at _both_ the underlying protocol and the network, it can't look at them in isolation.

 What's more, it can't _just_ be security and connectedness that make Bitcoin worth something, because Signal has both of those features.
 The decentralisation and proof-of-work are vital components too.
+You can't use Signal to maintain a consistent, distributed ledger.

 ##### Energy as currency

-At bottom, everything is about energy consumption.
-Dr. Chris Dark podcast...
+_Write here about how, at bottom, everything is about energy consumption, including gold.
+Dr. Chris Dark podcast..._

 ##### Money and "hard money"